evantbyrne/1password-opvault/README.md

   export <path>
     Export 1Password opvault.

+  profiles <path>
+    Show all profiles in vault.

   version
     Show version.

-Run "main <command> --help" for more information on a command.
+Run "1password-opvault <command> --help" for more information on a command.
 ```

+### Export

+Export all items from 1Password vault.
 Example usage with password prompt:

 ```
 1password-opvault export /path/to/1Password.opvault/ --hide-passwords